-The corporate tax rate of 27.5% is extended from the 2017/18 income year to those small business corporate tax entities with an aggregated turnover of less than 25 million Australian dollars (AUD), and from the 2018/19 income year to those with an aggregated turnover of less than AUD 50 million.
-After the end of the 2023/24 income year, the 27.5% rate for these entities will reduce progressively to 25% by the 2026/27 income year.
+Further changes were made to the corporate tax rate for certain small companies.
+A corporate tax rate of 27.5% applies to certain small business corporate tax entities with an aggregated turnover of less than 50 million Australian dollars (AUD) for the 2018/19 and 2019/20 income years.
+The 27.5% rate for these entities will reduce to 26% for the 2020/21 income year and then to 25% from the 2021/22 income year.
 The corporate tax rate for all other corporate tax entities will remain at 30%.
 See the Taxes on corporate income section.

-Accelerated depreciation applies to certain depreciating assets with a cost of up to AUD 20,000 acquired and installed ready for use between 12 May 2015 and 30 June 2019 for small business entities.
+Accelerated depreciation applies to certain depreciating assets with a cost of up to AUD 20,000 acquired and installed ready for use by 30 June 2019 for small business entities.
 See the Deductions section for more information.

 From 1 July 2018, the Australian goods and services tax (GST) is payable on certain supplies of low value goods (valued at AUD 1,000 or less) that are purchased and imported by Australian consumers.

 The Australian government has implemented the Organisation for Economic Co-operation and Development (OECD) hybrid mismatch rules, which will generally apply to income years commencing on or after 1 January 2019.
 See the Group taxation section for more information.